p3l6/bag-notation/README.md

   - time: change the time signature
   - tempo: change the tempo
   - text: add an annotation to the following note
+  - hold: insert a fermata on next note

 ## language symbols